-Welcome to our new Amphibian Crossing Brigade page!
-If you would like to be kept up to date on the Spring 2019 crossing date, please send your e-mail to email@example.com
+Welcome to our Amphibian Crossing Brigade page!
+If you would like to be kept up to date on the Spring crossing dates, please send your e-mail to [email protected]

 We have the Amphibian Crossing Brigade Handbook which hopefully will answer most of your questions.
 We do want to stress that this will be an open road on a rainy night, so while kids are more than welcome, they must have their own flashlights, safety vests, and adults!